 This is essential when creating webinar funnels and other evergreen funnels that are triggered after someone gets added to your email list.

-We have several chat funnels set up to answer common customer service issues, direct people to products that fit their needs, and we also notifications for things like our monthly templates.
-If you’d like to learn more about Chatbot funnels, check out Sarah’s ebook here.
+We have several chat funnels set up to answer common customer service issues, direct people to products that fit their needs, and we also send notifications for things like our monthly templates.

 Task and Team Management